auth0/auth0-java-mvc-common/README.md

 }
 ```

-The `JwkProvider` returned from the `JwkProviderBuilder` it's cached and rate limited, check it's [repository](https://github.com/auth0/jwks-rsa-java) for custom configuration.
+The `JwkProvider` returned from the `JwkProviderBuilder` it's cached and rate limited, check it's [repository](https://github.com/auth0/jwks-rsa-java) to learn how to customize it.

 ### Troubleshooting